 - Children spend fully half of each school day in our mainstream classes and activities

-- Most students transition to all mainstream classes in three years
+- Students transition to all mainstream classes in an average of three years

 Children with language-based learning challenges including dyslexia (reading), dysgraphia (writing), and dyscalculia (math) tend to be intelligent, often highly so.
 They are creative, expressive, and driven.